PaulAtkins88/PaulAtkins88.github.io/index.md

+---
+title: Introduction to IT - Assignment 1
+author: Paul Atkins
+---

 # Interest in IT
 ### You should answer the questions below as best you can.
 Each answer should be one paragraph in length.
 * What is your interest in IT?
 When did your interest in IT start?
 Was there a particular event or person that sparked your interest?
 Outline your IT experience (if any).